FarahMint/reedsy-challenges/README.md

 ![](https://lh3.googleusercontent.com/7AKWonWlpvjBdQCMHfL56oSUMKOtVCLWLW_teAnGthUf-fpk-pYr0bfA2eT_EqeCB5Z-2fQ4LwGzU1r5XfyQV1T1cSViKbDBVI-7uAqnYpO8ZtK7RD2QbkmXr099HiirDNUmY-wf)

-The attribute v-model  is a Vue directive.
-A directive’s task is to reactively apply special behaviour to the DOM when the value of its expression changes.
-In the case of v-model, it binds the element to one of the data properties that Vue is watching - in our example the data property is msg .
+The attribute `v-model`  is a Vue directive., it's task is to reactively apply special behaviour to the DOM when the value of its expression changes.
+In the case of `v-model`, it binds the element to one of the data properties that Vue is watching - in our example the data property is `msg` .

 Angular and Vue.js are popular framework which uses two-way.